 - SED SE 601 Parent and Professional Collaboration (2 cr)

-- SED SE 502 Introduction to Emotional Disturbance (4 cr)
+- SED SE 502 Behavioral and Emotional Problems: Characteristics and Methods (4 cr)

 - SED SE 533 The Families of Children with Special Needs (4 cr)